Five Signs Your Business Website Needs a Redesign

 Start with a free reviewMost business websites are not actively bad when they are built.
 They become a problem gradually, as the business changes, as design standards move on, and as Google's expectations of what a website should do become more demanding.
 The point at which a site stops being an acceptable presence and starts actively costing enquiries is often passed without the business noticing.

 The second sign is that the design looks dated relative to competitors.
-This does not mean the site needs to follow trends.
-It means that if a prospective customer compares your site to a competitor's and the competitor's looks significantly more professional, the comparison is doing damage.
 Customers make judgements about business quality from website quality.
 It is not fair, but it is consistent.

 The fourth sign is that the site was built on a platform that no longer serves the business.
-A site built on an outdated page builder, a template that cannot be properly edited, or a CMS that requires a developer for basic changes is a site that will always lag behind what the business needs.
 The cost of the redesign is often lower than the accumulated cost of workarounds.

 A redesign is not always the answer.
 If the existing site is structurally sound and the problems are content and optimisation, fixing those is quicker and cheaper than starting over.
 The question is whether the site can be made to perform with the effort applied to it, or whether the foundation itself is the problem.